- Toddington Anstees Overview

 - Alice Mary Anstee (b 1863, baptised in Sundon, Bedford, married Rev R. A. Bennett, Rector of Winfield Sussex in June 1884 at Biscot in Luton, living in Bexhill in 1906)

-- William Henry Anstee (b 1865, baptised in Sundon, Bedford in 1866, married Florence C. Elliot in July 1890 in Houghton Regis.
+- William Henry Anstee (b 1865, baptised in Sundon, Bedford in 1866, married Florence Charlotte Elliot in July 1890 in Houghton Regis.
 They had a son Geoffrey Arthur Anstee (b 1895 Woburn, administrator to his uncle Harold Edward Anstee‘s will in 1939 – he was also an Anstey Hero).
-The family lived in Bedford in 1906, and they had moved to Hove, Steyning, in Sussex by 1911, where William Henry Anstee died in 1928)
+They lived on a farm in Chalton in 1894 (see Further Details #3).
+William Anstee attended his grandmother’s funeral in 1903; he was living in Bedford.
+The family lived in Bedford in 1906, and they had moved to 1 Langdale Road Hove, Sussex by the 1911 Census where William was living off independent means with two servants.
+He attended his brother Arthur‘s funeral in Putney in 1918.
+William Henry Anstee died in 1928)

 His second wife died in April 1867 so William Anstee then married Priscilla Bridget Foll (surely related to his mother Charlotte Foll) in July 1868 in Woburn, Bedfordshire and they had children: